SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

  * `RedisDataProtectionKeyStore.csproj` - Contains `PackageReference`s for Steeltoe NuGets `Steeltoe.Security.DataProtection.Redis`, `Steeltoe.CloudFoundry.Connector.Redis`, and `Steeltoe.Extensions.Configuration.CloudFoundry`.
  * `Program.cs` - Code added to read the `--server.urls` command line.
  * `Startup.cs` - Several changes made:
-   * Code added to the `ConfigurationBuilder` to add the Steeltoe CloudFoundry configuration provider.
+   * Code added to the `ConfigurationBuilder` to add the Steeltoe Cloud Foundry configuration provider.
    * Modified the `ConfigureServices()` method adding `RedisConnectionMultiplexer` to the service container by using Steeltoe Redis connector.
    * Configured `DataProtection` to `PersistKeysToRedis` using the Steeltoe Redis Key Storage Provider.
    * Added a `IDistributedCache` to the service container, configured by Steeltoe Redis connector.
 This causes the ASP.NET Core Session service to use this cache for storage.